-Beginning in late October, thousands of bald eagles make their way up from the United States up through British Columbia to feed at salmon-rich rivers in the North.
-Along the way, they’ll pause in the scenic Fraser Valley to mate and raise their young, before continuing on to northern BC and the Yukon.
+Beginning in late October, thousands of bald eagles make their down from the Yukon and northern British Columbia.
+Along the way, they’ll come to nest in the scenic Fraser Valley to mate and raise their young.
 It is the largest bald eagle migration in North America, and an unparalleled opportunity to capture eagles feeding, constructing nests, and tending to their chicks.

 While eagles will be the focus of this workshop, they are far from the only highlight.
 Over the years we have seen and photographed the following common species at our locations: Red–Tailed Hawk, Grebe, Goldeneye, Wood Duck, Sandhill Crane, Great Blue Heron, Green Heron, Pintails, Short–Eared Owl, Bufflehead, Merganser, Snow Goose, Trumpeter Swan, Mute Swan, Rough–Legged Hawk, Dunlin, Anna’s Hummingbird and Great–Horned Owl.
 Rarer sightings include: Pacific Loon, Red–Throated Loon, Belted Kingfisher, Golden Eagle, Peregrine Falcon, Virginia Rail, Common Snipe, Barn Owl, Barred Owl, Saw–Whet Owl, Canvasback, and Egret.